 IRISH MOSS OF A DEAD MAN’S SKULL, Nuala Clarke, The Owl Circus.

 Beautifully crafted, Irish Moss of A Dead Man’s Skull is 216 full-colour uncoated pages, with 86 images, sewn binding, and luxurious five-inch French flaps.
-It is both of and about the words and images within—a small installation to marvel through on the train, in the tub, or, perhaps, just before a refreshing swim in the Irish sea.”
+It is both of and about the words and images within—It is a fierce meditation on the inherent healing power of abstract art, a small installation to marvel through on the train, in the tub, or, perhaps, just before a refreshing swim in the Irish sea.”

 Available: https://theowlcircus.com/ and Amazon.